Controller server installed under Safe City Project

 The connectivity cables of main data centre damaged some years ago have also been fully restored.
 The officials of the Safe City Project also facilitated project work of students of computer department of the Quaid-e-Azam University.

-The Safe City Project inaugurated during previous Nawaz-led government by then Interior Minister Chaudhry Nisar Ali Khan costs nearly 5.7 million dollar per year to keep the system properly maintained and fully functional.
+The Project inaugurated during previous Nawaz-led government by then Interior Minister Chaudhry Nisar Ali Khan costs nearly 5.7 million dollar per year to keep the system properly maintained and fully functional.

-An official has said “The Safe City Project will cover all streets with cameras to curb crime and ensure law and order in the city.
-But, unfortunately, only 30 per cent of its work has so far been completed but the government is committed to completing it in the shortest possible time.”

 “Now the surveillance cameras will be able to read vehicle registration plates or take a clear picture of drivers in the darkness.
 Numerous cases of carjacking have been resolved with the help of these cameras,” he said.